 There might also be a case for increasing the risk in your portfolio.
 Say, for example, you tend to hold a lot of cash in your portfolio – you’re not fully invested.
 Or you hold a bunch of GIC’s and other fixed income products.

-Dialling up your investment risk to include a portion of equities could help you achieve an extra 2-3 percent per year.
+Dialling up your investment risk to include a portion of equities could help you achieve an extra 2-3% per year.
 The power of compounding can make a huge difference to your retirement portfolio and holding even a small portion of equities in retirement can help your nest egg last longer.

 4. Save more